kjhass/PublicKB/Blueprints/blueprints-best-practices.md

 If you are adding capacity to an existing environment the most common pattern is a drop down form where you can select an existing asset which the new server is able register with.

 ### Caching Package Parameters
-The parameter types and other metadata is embedded within the Blueprint definition.
+The parameter types and other metadata are embedded within the Blueprint definition.
 Changes to parameter names, types, etc. in an included package will not be reflected until the Blueprint is edited and republished.

 ### General Blueprint Structure
 Blueprints allow tasks, such as executing scripts or modifying system virtual hardware, to be executed either as part of a server build or after the server-build completes (Add Server vs. Tasks & Order pages).
 Best practices are to execute tasks within the Add Server page wherever possible.